A Complete Guide to Telehealth Communication Etiquette | Carepatron

 Use quality video equipment

-Be on time for your appointment
+Be on time for your virtual appointment

 Keep the patient information prepared in advance

-Consider the fact that there will be lags
+Consider the fact that there will be lags during the virtual appointments

 Telehealth follow-ups can also look slightly different than in-person ones, so make sure you spend time clarifying any queries the client may have.
-For example, if you’re needing a session the following week, explain to the patient whether they can expect a message or email containing a link for the session.
-Even if it’s obvious to you, make sure that your patient knows exactly how to connect back up with you for the next appointment.
-Hopefully, this shouldn’t be too extensive of a process, depending on the software platform you use.
+For example, if you need a session the following week, explain to the patient whether they can expect a message or email containing a link for the session.

 Etiquette while preparing for a telehealth visit

-How to present yourself
+How to present yourself as healthcare professionals

-What should a telehealth environment look like
+What should telehealth providers' environment look like

 Technological support required for your telehealth sessions